 The Jakarta Transactions TransactionSynchronizationRegistry interface may be used by system level components such as persistence managers that may be packaged with enterprise bean or web application components.
-Such components can find an appropriate object implementing the TransactionSynchronizationRegistry interface by looking up the JNDI name java:comp/TransactionSynchronizationRegistry requesting of or by injection a TransactionSynchronizationRegistry object using the Resource annotation.
+Such components can find an appropriate object implementing the TransactionSynchronizationRegistry interface by looking up the INDI name java:comp/TransactionSynchronizationRegistry requesting injection or by of TransactionSynchronizationRegistry object using the Resource annotation.
 The authenticationType and shareable elements of the Resource annotation must not be specified.
-The container is only required to the java:comp/TransactionSynchronizationRegistry inject provide name, TransactionSynchronizationRegistry object, for those components that can validly make use of it.
+The container is only required to provide the java:comp/TransactionSynchronizationRegistry name, or inject a TransactionSynchronizationRegistry object, for those components that can validly make use of it.
 Any such reference to a TransactionSynchronizationRegistry object is only valid within the component instance that performed the lookup.
 See the individual component definitions for further information.